Ramprasad-Group/PromptDataExtraction/README.md

 Developed for the data extraction methods described in:
 > **Data Extraction from Polymer Literature using Large Language Models.** \
-> S. Gupta, A. Mahmood, P. Shetty, A. Adeboye and R. Ramprasad, \
+> S. Gupta, A. Mahmood, P. Shetty, A. Adeboye and R. Ramprasad \
 > Communications Materials, 5, 269 (2024). \
 > DOI: [https://doi.org/10.1038/s43246-024-00708-9]